Regulations

 SIS can provide you with full compliance, by means of thorough examination together with Written Scheme of Examination documentation.

-Local Exhaust Ventilation Plant Inspections
+Local Exhaust Ventilation Plant Inspection Solutions

 The Control of Substances Hazardous to Health (COSHH) Regulations 2002 require employers employer to operate and maintain extraction and Local Exhaust Ventilation (LEV) Plant in a safe condition.
 An initial COSHH assessment should be performed on to LEV plant, this is to determine the level of hazard and amount of airborne contamination using air sampling.
 This will determine whether LEV is sufficient and provides a benchmark for future thorough examinations.